kaufmanno/make_project/docs/source/first_steps.rst

 TL;DR
 -----

 After installation, edit config.sh then type :code:`. hatching` in the terminal.
-When the process is finished, type :code:`. quickstart.sh'.
+When the process is finished, type :code:`. quickstart.sh`.
 You're all set!

 Hello World
 -----------